 Brother only produces a transfer lace (as opposed to studio simple lace, where the carriage transfers and knits with each pass of the carriage).
 The lace carriage is the one advancing the punchcard.
 The knit carriage does not select needles, but rather, knits 2 (or more) plain knit rows

-Lace card markings, including for fine lace.
-In the latter, stitches are transferred and shared between pairs of needles, best knit in a light color, with smooth yarn so surface texture becomes more noticeable.
+Lace card markings, including those for fine lace: in the latter, stitches are transferred and shared between pairs of needles, best knit in a light color, with smooth yarn so the surface texture becomes more noticeable.

 Lace point cams may be used on the punchcard machine to create vertical bands of lace.
 This is also achievable on the electronic by programming for knit stitches between vertical (or horizontal bands).